rust-lang/reference/src/items/constant-items.md

 with a specific memory location in the program.

 r[items.const.behavior]
-Constants are essentially inlined wherever they are used, meaning that they are copied directly into the relevant context when used.
-This includes usage of constants from external crates, and non-[`Copy`] types.
+Constants are essentially inlined wherever they are used, meaning that their expressions are copied directly into the relevant context when used.
+This includes usage of constants from external crates and non-[`Copy`] types.
 References to the same constant are not necessarily guaranteed to refer to the same memory address.